Niagara Workers Welcome

-In 2017 the event evolved into the Peach Pickers Picnicto include the Mexican farm workers who wished to participate.
-It was held at the Market@The Village on the Sunday of the Peach Festival.
-Over 475 meals were served to our Mexican and Jamaican neighbours and increased to 500 in 2018.
+In 2017 the event evolved into the Peach Pickers Picnic which allowed us the space to include the Mexican farm workers who wished to participate.
+It was held at the Market @ The Village on Niagara Stone Road on the Sunday of the Peach Festival.
+Over 475 meals were served to our Mexican and Jamaican neighbours, increasing to 500 meals in 2018.

 Working to create a more welcoming community has been a challenging road for the past 12 years.
 The logisitics of finding transportation for workers and fund raising for the annual event can be overwhelming.